Terms and Conditions

 ARTICLE 1. | DEFINITIONS

-1. ECC: Europe Cycle Company BV, the user of these delivery conditions, located in Beverwijk.
+1. ECC: Europe Cycle Company BV, the user of these delivery conditions, based in Beverwijk.

-2. Buyer: the natural or legal person, at least acting in the exercise of a profession or business, with whom ECC has concluded or intends to conclude an agreement.
+2. Buyer: the natural or legal person, at least acting in the course of a profession or business, with whom ECC has concluded or intends to conclude an agreement.

-3. Agreement: any agreement concluded between the buyer and ECC whereby ECC has undertaken towards the buyer to deliver products.
+3. Agreement: any agreement entered into between the Buyer and ECC under which ECC has undertaken towards the Buyer to supply products.

-4. Products: all items to be delivered by or on behalf of ECC within the framework of the agreement, including (electric) bicycles, parts thereof and/or accessories.
+4. Products: all items to be supplied under the contract by or on behalf of ECC, including (electric) bicycles, parts thereof and/or accessories.

 5. Written: both traditional written communication and communication by e-mail.